great-expectations/great_expectations/docs/how_to_guides/configuring_data_contexts/how_to_use_environment_variables_or_a_yaml_file_to_populate_credentials.rst

 Steps
 ------

-1. Save desired credentials or config values to environment variables - these take precedence over variables defined in a config variables ``YAML``.
+1. Save desired credentials or config values to environment variables - these take precedence over variables defined in a config variables yaml.

   .. code-block:: bash